 - Potential for project pipeline focusing on increasing demand for battery metals

 Key Project: Kanye Basin, Botswana

 Giyani Metals is focusing its efforts on a large land package thought to contain manganese in Botswana, as well as two past-producing manganese mines in Zambia.

 The region of interest is in a geological zone called the Transvaal Supergroup, where an estimated 80 percent of the world’s manganese originates from.
 Forming in the Earth’s crust 2,500 million years ago, the Transvaal Supergroup runs under northern South Africa and southern Botswana, where it is largely hidden and unexplored underneath the Kalahari Desert.
 Giyani plans to employ exploration tools like airborne geophysics, Landsat and borehole imagery to guide further discoveries in the Kanye Basin of Botswana.

 Giyani will be searching for high-grade manganese nodules that can produce flake manganese required by battery producers, which is different from the lower-grade material used to produce ferro-alloys.

-“It’s a smaller market, but one that demands a specific chemistry and grade and volume,” said Giyani Gold CEO and Chairman Duane Parnham.
+“It’s a smaller market, but one that demands a specific chemistry and grade and volume,” said Giyani Metals CEO and Chairman Duane Parnham.
 “So our idea is to start from scratch, and look for new deposits that can be tailored into this new production scenario that would feed the battery industry.”

 In addition to targets in Botswana, Giyani is also casting its eye on Zambia, where it will assess the potential for bringing two historical manganese mines back into production.
 Last November Giyani signed a letter of intent with Menzi Battery Metals to acquire a 70 percent interest in the Kampumba and Chiwefwe open-pit mines.
 Between 1954 and 1968, the two operations mined a combined 360,000 tonnes of material at grades over 50 percent manganese.